Portrait of a Graduate… #theirfuture

 Data is used to help our educators improve and achieve to meet our students’ specific needs.
 Each school is supported in the district’s efforts through ongoing professional development.
 Key benchmarks related to academics, social and emotional wellness and career and life skills are also used to monitor progress.

-• In 2023 and beyond, we will continue to use data help our educators improve, achieve and meet our students’ specific needs.
+2023 – today… we continue to use data to help our educators improve, achieve and meet our students’ specific needs.